UTME 2026: Art Student Who Scored 49 in CRS Posts His Result, Asks People for Advice

 In a similar story, Legit.ng recently reported that a young man who waited till midnight to check his 2026 UTME result shared a screenshot of his JAMB score online.

-The candidate explained that he had written the JAMB exam several times without gaining admission into his dream course.
+The candidate explained that he had written the JAMB exam several times without gaining admission to study his dream course.

 In another story, Legit.ng reported that a 2026 UTME candidate shared his experience after seeing a question based on the English novel Lekki Headmaster.
 He said he was asked a question about a character named Bepo, which he found confusing.